leslierere/cs411/README.md

 #### Basic Functionality:

-- Show how to insert records to the database.
+- Show how to insert records to the database.-OK

   **addclass.php, adduser.php**

   Insert class a student wanna take

-- Show one query that searches the database, and display the returned records in your application.
+- Show one query that searches the database, and display the returned records in your application.-OK

   **intendedclass.php**

   Example: the average GPA of the class in the past, by diff teacher? by year?

-- Show how to update records.
+- Show how to update records.-OK

   **updateuser.php**

   Example: update majors

-- Show how to delete records.
+- Show how to delete records.-OK

-  **delclass.php**
+  **delclass.php** 12.4 embedded in intended class

   A table that store the classes students intend to enroll